BethanyG/python-lab/labs/lab1.md

 # The Language

-Learning Python is a lot like learning English, Spanish, or any spoken language.
+Learning Python is a lot like learning English, Español, Français or any other spoken language.
 A computer language like Python translates human work into computer work.

 After loading IDLE, you will see something like this: